East of Eden (film): Production

 Film still with Harris and Dean.

-The film was originally planned to be made in 3-D but Warner Brothers later announced that it was to be made in WarnerSuperScope instead using Warner's new All-Media camera with no mention of 3-D. It was eventually released in CinemaScope.
+The film was originally planned to be made in 3-D but Warner Bros.
+Pictures later announced that it was to be made in WarnerSuperScope instead using Warner's new All-Media camera with no mention of 3-D. It was eventually released in CinemaScope.

 Director Elia Kazan first toyed with the idea of casting Marlon Brando as Cal and Montgomery Clift as Aron, but at 30 and 34 years old, respectively, they were simply too old to play teenage brothers.
-Paul Newman, who was one year younger than Brando, was a finalist for the part of Cal, which eventually was played by James Dean, who was six years younger than Newman.
+Paul Newman, who was one year younger than Brando, was a finalist for the part of Cal, which eventually was played by James Dean, 23 at the time, who was six years younger than Newman.

 Newman and Dean, who were up for the part of Cal, screen tested together for the parts of the rival brothers.
 In the end, Richard Davalos got the part of Aron.
 This was his screen debut.

-Julie Harris was cast as Abra James.
+Julie Harris was cast as Abra Bacon.
 Executive producer Jack L. Warner was opposed to her casting, because she was ten years older than her character.

 Kazan denied rumors that he didn't like Dean: "You can't not like a guy with that much pain in him… You know how a dog will be mean and snarl at you, then you pat him, and he's all over you with affection?
 That's the way Dean was."
 Kazan did intervene sternly, however, when Dean started to feel his power as a hotly emerging star and treated crew members disrespectfully.